Fungal infections are becoming more common. Why are there no vaccines? - ExBulletin

 Many public and private spaces do not view fungal vaccines as a “critical unmet need.”
 He said.
 Respiratory viruses such as Covid, influenza and measles infect millions of people each year and cause thousands of hospitalizations worldwide, he said.
 Viruses can be deadly to anyone, anywhere in the world, he said, demonstrating the need for vaccines to prevent these diseases.

-By comparison, hundreds of species of fungi can cause illness in humans, but the most common fungi (such as those that infect skin and nails, and those that cause vaginal yeast infections and athlete’s foot) are life-threatening.
-Gargiani says it’s not threatening.
+Hundreds of different fungi can cause illness in humans by comparison, but the most common fungi that infect skin and nails, cause vaginal yeast infections and athlete’s foot, according to Gargiani, are: , is not life threatening.

 Additionally, severe cases are occurring sporadically across the United States, he said.